This module consists of a mix of high-level, core, low-level and

 each scatterer, for each shell and wavelength.

-: contains the real and imaginary parts of the
+field: contains the real and imaginary parts of the

 electric near field at the specified grid points, wavelengths, and